-The Eastern Amateur Coastal Rowing Club (‘The Eastern’) launched our boat SKELF on 20 December 2015.
+The Eastern Amateur Coastal Rowing Club (‘The Eastern’) launched our first boat SKELF in December 2015.
 Thank you to our sponsors Stag Energy for doing the honours that day – and for providing the funds that brought in match funding from sportscotland to get us afloat.

 We were delighted to be met on the water by Rowporty’s Icebreaker and North Edinburgh Rowing’s Troika and loved the oar salute they welcomed us with.
 We were also honoured that folk from Boatie Blest, Eskmuthe and Newhaven turned out too making a grand total of six clubs represented on Portobello beach for the maiden voyage.

 Our second boat SPRITE was launched in May 2018 with funding from The National Lottery, this time there were even more boats out on the water (it was warmer too!) and Sprite got her own oar salute, including one from her ‘sister’ Skelf.

 EACRC’s primary aim is to develop the competitive sport of coastal rowing.
 We welcome members who share that aim and who adhere to the Club’s principles.
 As a sports club EACRC subscribes to an ethos that: